A little bit about me…

 Being gay and queer led me to experience early life with an acute sense of difference and not belonging.
 This allowed me to meet others who experienced life at the margins and made me aware of similar, but different, experiences of difference and marginalisation.
 My sense of difference and not belonging, is what still drives and motivates me to support others in their life paradoxes.

-I was 20 years old, the first time I found myself on a stage in front of 200 people or so, facilitating a dynamic and audience-participation focused presentation on using theatre within youth work to improve wellbeing (although we didn’t phrase it like that back then).
+I was 20 years old, the first time I found myself on a stage in front of 200 people or so, facilitating an audience-participation presentation on using theatre in youth work to improve wellbeing (although we didn’t phrase it like that back then).